veres-one/did-veres-one/README.md

 * options - a set of options used when attaching the proof of work
   * operation - the operation to attach the proof to.
-  * env - the environment to generate the proof in.
+  * mode - the mode/environment to generate the proof in.
       Options: 'dev', 'test', 'live' (default: 'dev').

 Returns an operation object with an attached Equihash proof of work, ready to